marioguerriero/Memories/README.md

  * Ubuntu SDK
  * U1db - qtdeclarative5-u1db1.0
+ * Ubuntu UI Extras (see below)

+To install Ubuntu UI Extras, you will need [Code Units](https://github.com/iBeliever/code-units), a small utility to download bits of code.

+Once Code Units is installed, you can get the Ubuntu UI Extras by running

+    code install ubuntu-ui-extras
+    code use ubuntu-ui-extras

 To run, simply open in Qt Creator/Ubuntu SDK, and click the run button!